abuiles/ember-101/working-with-javascript-plugins.md

 ## Wrapping up

-In this chapter we have covered how to work with JavaScript plugins both as globals and as consuming named-amd plugins.
+In this chapter we have covered how to work with JavaScript plugins both as globals and as consuming named AMD plugins.

 We didn't cover how to write reusable plugins to be consumed with ember-cli.
 This is what addons are used for, and we'll talk